ems-project/elasticms-cli/doc/audit.md

 ### The pa11Y audit

 This auditor can be activated with the flags `--pa11y` or `--all`.
+It only concerns HTML urls.
 This auditor collect a [pa11y](https://pa11y.org/) accessibility audit and indexes it in elasticms.

-### The pa11Y audit
+### The Lighthouse audit

 This auditor can be activated with the flags `--lighthouse` or `--all`.
+It only concerns HTML urls.
 This auditor collect a [Lighhouse](https://developer.chrome.com/docs/lighthouse/overview/) audit and indexes in elasticms:

 * The accessibility score
 * The performance score